 Hargreaves Foundation - funding is available to support those under the age of 18, and living with a mental health problem, physical disability or growing up in poverty through the mediums of sport and education.
 Applications can be made at any time.

 The Bruce Wake Charitable Foundation - considers grant applications to provide leisure activities for people with physical disabilities.
-Charities and not for profit organisations can apply for grants up to £3,000.
+Charities and not-for-profit organisations can apply for grants of up to £3,000.
 Applications can be made at any time.

 Sport